PiscesDream/MLGPU/README.md

 MLGPU
 ---

-Machine learning algorithm with GPU based on Theano.
+A set of machine learning algorithms implemented with GPU based on Theano or Cython.